 - After the cooling period slice the shortbread into 12 bars.
 Cut across the middle, then down the width, forming 4 squares.
 Follow by dividing each square into 3.
 To create 24 squares, simply cut across the middle at 4 even (8cm) spaces.

 - Leave the shortbread to fully cool in the tin.

 - Once cooled, use a palette knife to help lift out the shortbread.
-Because the shortbread has already been cut it is more flexible and therefore unlikely to crack, when removing from the tin.
+Because the shortbread is already cut it’s more flexible and therefore unlikely to crack when removing from the tin.

 Serve with a hot drink.
-Unsurprisingly these bars go well with coffee, tea and of course, hot chocolate.
+Especially as the go well with tea, coffee and of course hot chocolate.